i05nagai/memorandum/language/english_speaking.md

         * despite that; used to add something that seems surprising because of what you have just said
         * simple yet effective
         * he's overweight and bald, yet somehow, he's attractive
+    * have yet to
+        * if you have yet to do something, you have not done it
+        * they have yet to make a decision
+    * as yet
+        * until and including this time
+        * we haven't needed extra stuffs as yet, but we may in the future
+        * no ambulances had as yet managed to get across the river
+    * even now
+    * more
 * conceive
     * imagine
         * I think my uncle still conceives of me as a four-year-old